shikharcodes/shikharcodes/README.md

 - 🎓 I'm a second year undergraduate student studying Computer Science & Engineering.

-- 🌱 I’m currently learning: **JavaScript, Machine Learning and Kotlin**.
+- 🌱 I’m currently learning: **JavaScript, Machine Learning and Dart**.

 - ⚓ I'm also exploring and learning about **Docker** and **Kubernetes**.